ku-nlp/bert/README.md

 # BERT

+Forked for the following modification.
+1. Add the option to deal with Japanese sentences (Japanese sentences are regarded as Chinese in the original code).
+1. Add the processor class for our FAQ retrieval dataset ([project](https://github.com/ku-nlp/bert-based-faqir)).

 **\*\*\*\*\* New May 31st, 2019: Whole Word Masking Models \*\*\*\*\***

 This is a release of several new models which were the result of an improvement